-• Adjustment of project designs and plans to moderate harm or exploit beneficial opportunities.
-This approach may be "incremental," "transformative" or a "piloting" of innovative project features.
+• Adjustment of project designs and plans to actual or expected climate and to moderate harm or exploit beneficial opportunities.
+This approach may be "incremental" or "transformative."

-Finally, GLRI projects may include one or more of the following adaptation options:
+Finally, GLRI projects may include one or more of the following options during implementation: